nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 2. **Speedy Navigation**: If you're a fast typist, CoordiMate will help you manage your contacts and tasks faster than traditional GUI apps, maximising your productivity.

-Don't let the stress of contact and task management hinder your event planning creativity.
+Don't let the stress of contact and task management hinder your creativity.

 Let **CoordiMate** take care of the details, while you craft extraordinary events with confidence.